berachain/docs/apps/core/content/learn/pol/tokens/honey.md

 **For Minting:**

-- Basket Mode for minting is considered an edge case which only occurs if ALL collateral assets are either depegged or blacklisted
+- Basket Mode for minting is considered an edge case which only occurs if ALL collateral assets are either depegged or de-whitelisted
 - In this situation, to mint `$HONEY`, users must provide proportional amounts of all collateral assets in the basket, rather than choosing a single asset

 ### Fees